drgona/BeSim/README.md

 - Install BuiSim via:  **tbxmanager install buisim**
 - Check for updates:  **tbxmanager update**
 ### manual
-- clone  BuiSim repository and save BuiSim folder with its subfolders to Matlab path
+- clone  BuiSim repository
+- save BuiSim folder with its subfolders to Matlab path

 ## Prerequisities
 - Matlab: developed and tested on R2017a and R2017b